Pomax/are-we-flying/docs/index.md

 }
 ```

-This will require we massage our browser code a little so we can actually set that altitude in our `autopilot.html`:
+This will require us to massage our browser code a little, so that we can actually set an altitude in our `autopilot.html` rather than only having an on/off button:

 ```html
 <div class="controls">